 Hart and his team used the appropriately-named 12-item “LIARS” (Lying in Amorous Relationships Scale) measure to tap whether people lie in their closest relationship.
-Questions on this scale, which participants rate from 1 to 5, include items such as, “I believe that lying to my romantic partner is the best thing to do if it means sparing him or her unnecessary pain.”
+The statements with which participants rate their disagreement or agreement (from 1 to 5) include, for example, “I believe that lying to my romantic partner is the best thing to do if it means sparing him or her unnecessary pain.”
 To assess how people feel about being lied to, Hart and his coauthors created a 12-item reverse LIARS measure with items such as, “‘I believe that it is better for my romantic partner to tell me a little white lie rather than risk hurting me by telling me the truth.”

 Try rating these two sample items for yourself.
 Contrast the way you feel when you’re the liar with the way you feel if you are the recipient of a lie.
 We all have a tendency to excuse ourselves for the same behavior for which we criticize others, and lying is no exception.
 You know why you’re lying to your partner when you do things like not mentioning the coffee with your ex—but if your partner engaged in the same behavior, you might feel more than a little suspicious.